Five people injured after tree falls on people at Shotover jet building in Queenstown

 Five people have been injured, two critically and one seriously, after a large tree fell on a group of people at Queenstown's Shotover Jet base.

-A witness saw a child being loaded into a chopper and a St John spokesman said three helicopters and multiple ambulances were in attendance.
+A witness saw a child being loaded into a chopper and a St John spokesman said three helicopters and multiple ambulances attended the scene.

 Ngāi Tahu Tourism runs the Shotover jet and its spokeswoman Kirsty Phillips said the tree had fallen on the bank of Shotover River, injuring five people who were sitting underneath it.